inigoferr/tfm/README.md

 Development of a set of active listening strategies that allows a conversational system for the mental e-health domain to carry out active listening and obtain information about the users state.
-For the development of this set of strategies we will work with dierent human-human conversations from a corpus as well as a repository of active listening strategies.
+For the development of this set of strategies we will work with different human-human conversations from a corpus as well as a repository of active listening strategies.
 Based on these, the system will be able to choose the best interventions at the best moments.